GEANT/CAT/tutorials/MappingCATOptionsIntoSupplicantConfig.md

 ========================================================

-Many of the options that an IdP administrator can configure in CAT are self-explanatory and directly map to configuration proprties in supplicants;
+Many of the options that an IdP administrator can configure in CAT are self-explanatory and directly map to configuration properties in supplicants;
 e.g. adding an EAP type "EAP-TTLS" in the admin interface means the EAP type TTLS should be configured in the supplicant.